 Insights View All

-Mercer University Law School Board of Visitors (Chair)
+Mercer University Law School, Board of Visitors (Past Chair)

-Georgia Chamber of Commerce, Board of Directors and Chair of Law and Judiciary Committee
+Georgia Chamber of Commerce, Board of Governors, Board of Directors, and Past Chair of Law and Judiciary Committee

 Metro Atlanta Chamber of Commerce, Executive Committee and Board of Directors